Ring binder: History

-Another design for ring binders was invented in 1889 by Andreas Tengwall in Helsingborg, Sweden, and patented in 1890 under the name 'Trio binder', named after a business consortium of Tengwall and two associates.
+Another design for ring binders was invented in 1889 by Andreas Tengwall in Helsingborg, Sweden, and patented in 1890 under the name "Trio binder", named after a business consortium of Tengwall and two associates.
 Tengwall's design uses four rings, in two paired sets.
-The hole placement of Tengwall's Trio binder is still used as a de facto standard for hole punching in Sweden under the name triohålning.
+The hole placement of Tengwall's trio binder is still used as a de facto standard for hole punching in Sweden under the name triohålning.
 These holes are 21 mm, 70 mm, and 21 mm apart.

 William P. Pitt obtained patent no. 778070 on December 20, 1904 for a 3-ring binder that became a standard in the United States.
 The North American de facto standard spacing is 4.25 in between holes.

 Variations

 Binders come in many standard sizes with respect to both capacity and paper size.
-Most countries use a two- or four-hole system for holding A4 sheets.
+Countries that use ISO paper sizes (as specified by ISO 216), which is most countries, use a two- or four-hole system for holding A4 sheets.
+The ISO standard two holes are 80 mm apart, according to ISO 838.
+The four-hole version has no ISO standard.
+The distances between holes are 80 mm (3 × 8).